 Once a year in the fall, during the darkest new moon in the Hindu month Kartik, Hindu communities and temples shine bright with millions of candles and lamps.
 Known as Diwali, or the festival of lights, this celebration dates back to ancient times.
-In 2021, Diwali will be celebrated on November 4th and for several days after, depending on the family’s religion and traditions.
+The exact date varies from year to year but always falls between October and November, depending on the position of the moon.

 Diwali celebration ideas

 Want to make the most of India’s biggest holiday of the year?
-Below, we’ve gathered eight ways to celebrate this important and meaningful occasion.
+We’ve gathered eight ways to celebrate this important and meaningful occasion.

 Donate to your favorite cause

 Many versions of the Diwali celebrations include “washing your wealth.”
 This can mean literally washing your coins with milk and water, or sharing your wealth with those in need.

 Add candles and lights around your house

 The “Festival of Lights” simply calls for illumination.
 Candles — called “diyas” — are filled with oil and displayed throughout homes.
 The vibrant display is an expression of respect to the deities for the prosperity in life.

 Many families will create floral art, known as rangoli, and display them in front of their house to add more vibrancy and color to the celebration.

 Diwali calls for sweets, and lots of them.
 Some of the most popular desserts for this holiday include gulab jalum, a fried, milk-based treat, and Halwa, a dense, nut-based dessert.